kayshcache/coder-assessment-1/README.md

 ##### How the user will interact and access the features
 The user will write a single line command including all options and flags to get the required operation from those specified in the help page.
 ##### How will errors be handled and displayed
-Exception errors will only be displayed to the user specifically if resources aren't found at the URL given or the user is experiencing intern
+Exception errors will only be displayed to the user specifically if resources aren't found at the URL given or the user is experiencing internet connection problems.
+If resources are found at the specified URL but
 ## Control Flow Diagram
 ![Figure 1.1 Control Flow Diagram](diagram.png)
 Note: